Software-Sigmas/SIgmaPilot/Extension/README.md

-# vstodo README
+# Ai Reviewer README

-This is the README for your extension "vstodo".
+This is the README for your extension "Ai Reviewer".
 After writing up a brief description, we recommend including the following sections.

 ## Features